Viewing Part or Whole File Contents

 less

 The cat command is not suitable for viewing contents of large files in the terminal.
-The less command automatically fits the content to the size of terminal, allows scrolling and has nifty features for effective viewing.
-Usually, man command uses less as the pager to display the documentation.
+The less command automatically fits the content to the size of the terminal, allows scrolling and has nifty features for effective viewing.
+Typically, the man command uses less as the pager to display the documentation.
 The navigation options are similar to the Vim text editor.

 Commonly used commands are given below.
 You can press the h key for builtin help.